tutanck/Ariana/README.md

   .save('log',x => console.log(x));
 ```

-2. Pass the 'callbacksWrapper' to children components using 'props'.
+2. Pass the 'wrapper' to children components using 'props'.

 ```JavaScript
 //In the Filters.js component